hop-protocol/v2-monorepo/packages/v2-price-oracle/README.md

 This is node.js worker and server that queries the gas price data of every block using public RPCs for all the supported chains and stores it in a leveldb database.
 It also provides an API to query the gas price data.

+⚠️ This package is under active development and is subject to change.

 ## API

 ### Base URL